ZcashFoundation/zebra/book/src/user/run.md

 Zebra usually syncs in around three days on Mainnet and one afternoon on Testnet.
 The sync speed depends on your network connection and the overall Zcash network load.
+The major constraint we've found on `zebrad` performance is the network weather, especially the ability to make good connections to other Zcash network peers.
 If you're having trouble syncing, try the following config
 changes:

 ### Release Build